 Step 1: Stand lunge length in front of a bench, step, or box that’s six to 12 inches high.

 Step 2: Step your left foot back and rest the top of your left foot on the bench so that your knee is bent 90 degrees.
 Your right foot should point straight forward.

-Step 3: Keeping your torso upright, your gaze forward, and your shoulders back and down, slowly bend your right leg until your left knee is just above the floor.
+Step 3: Hinge your hips back a bit so you feel like you’re leaning forward, but keep your spine straight and tall.
+Slowly bend your right leg until your left knee is just above the floor.
+Your front leg should be bent about 90 degrees.
 Pause, and reverse the movement, squeezing your glutes as you come up.

 You can perform the movement with your bodyweight, dumbbells/kettlebells, or a barbell.

 Step 1: Hold a pair of dumbbells at your sides and stand with feet hip-width apart, toes pointing forward.
 Draw your shoulders back together and downward (think: “proud chest”).

 Step 2: Take a deep breath, draw your ribs down, and brace your core.
 Now push your hips backward and, maintaining a long spine from your head to your pelvis, lower your body until you feel a stretch in your hamstrings.
 Try to keep your knees nearly straight, but not locked.
 Your range of motion may not be great, and that’s OK.
 Go for the stretch, but be safe, and don’t go lower than you feel you have the mobility for.
 Keep your lower back flat the whole time, and actively pull the weights back to keep them close to your body.